Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

-Following the reasoning presented in Ref.~\cite{Garani2019}, we obtained upper limits on the DM-neutron cross section for a NS located at $r=5, 100\, \mathrm{pc}$ and $8\, \mathrm{kpc}$.
-The NS capture rate in the non-geometrical limit, \ie, for $\sigma_{\chi,\mathrm{n}} < 2.6\times 10^{-45}\, \rm cm^{2}$, was obtained by rescaling $C_{\mathrm{NS}}^{\mathrm{geo}}$, which is a valid approach since in the mass range of interest, $1-10^5 \ \mathrm{GeV}$, the capture rate scales linearly with $\sigma_{\chi,\mathrm{n}}$.
-Moreover, like the authors of Ref.~\cite{Garani2019}, we assumed that the NS has a uniform temperature profile with the reference value of $10^5\, \mathrm{K}$ and an age $t_{\mathrm{NS}} = 10\, \mathrm{Gyr}$.
-The results obtained for each PSDF are shown in Fig.~\ref{fig:ns_lim}, along with the most recent constraints from XENON1T \cite{xenon} in light brown and the region below which the DM population has not fully thermalized with the star in gray.
-As expected, the closer the star to the center of the MW, the stronger the constraints on $\sigma_{\chi,\mathrm{n}}$, which is mainly caused by the increase in $\rho_{\chi}$.
-This also explains the difference between the constraints for different values of the inner slope $\gamma$.
-Furthermore, while for $r = 8\ \mathrm{kpc}$ there is no obvious difference between the limits obtained with the SHM and the Eddington-like speed DFs, as we consider stars closer to the center of the MW, the SHM systematically underestimates the ability of NS to constrain DM-neutron scattering, which is consistent with the results obtained in Fig.~\ref{fig:cap_ns}.
-For instance, for a NS at $r = 5 \, \mathrm{pc}$, compared with the Eddington-like models, the SHM overestimates the upper limits on $\sigma_{\chi,\mathrm{n}}$ by a factor 2.5 for $\gamma = 1$, and 2.5 (4 when considering the median of the anisotropic models) for $\gamma = 0.25$.
-On the other hand, the uncertainties due to anisotropy account for a variation of $\sigma_{\chi,\mathrm{n}}$ at the level of $\sim 20\%$ for $\gamma = 1$ and $\sim 50\%$ for $\gamma = 0.25$.
-We have therefore quantified the robustness of NS constraints with respect to phase-space-related uncertainties.
+The results are shown in Fig.~\ref{fig:ns_lim}, for $\gamma = 1$ (left panel) and $\gamma = 0.25$ (right panel), for the Eddington PSDF and its anisotropic extension, and the MB models with $v_0 = v_{\rm c}(r)$ and $v_0 = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$.
+While for $r = 8\ \mathrm{kpc}$ there is no obvious difference between the limits obtained with the Eddington-like speed DFs and the SHM, as we consider stars closer to the center of the MW, the SHM systematically underestimates the ability of NS to constrain DM-neutron scattering, which is consistent with the results obtained in Fig.~\ref{fig:cap_ns}.
+For instance, for a NS at $r = 5 \, \mathrm{pc}$, compared with the Eddington-like models, the SHM overestimates the upper limits on $\sigma_{\chi,\mathrm{n}}$ by a factor $\sim 2.5$ for $\gamma = 1$, and 2.5 (4 when considering the median of the anisotropic models, solid line) for $\gamma = 0.25$.
+The situation is slightly different when considering the MB-Jeans model with $v_0 = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$, which follows the Eddington result within a few tens of \% for $\gamma = 1$.
+However, for $\gamma = 0.25$ the MB-Jeans model remains very close to the SHM, but underestimates the Eddington result slightly less than the SHM, with a difference smaller than a factor 2.
+As for the $v_0 = v_{\rm c}(r)$ model, it systematically overestimates the limits by a factor 2-3, so it does not represent an improvement over the SHM, and can even bias the limits even further in the case of a cored profile.